Expressive Boundedness of Authoritative DNS Response Selection: Introduction

 Authoritative Domain Name System (DNS) response-selection semantics determine query-time outcomes based on resolver-visible context and per-answer metadata, yielding different observable results for the same query under different conditions.

 These semantics may be realized through a wide variety of mechanisms, configuration models, and representations, and are often described informally as \textit{traffic steering}.
-Despite their widespread deployment, the resolver-visible meaning of such behavior has not been formalized in a system-independent way.
+Despite their widespread deployment, the resolver-visible meaning of such behavior has not been formalized independently of particular implementations.

-A key observation underlying this work is that the DNS protocol, at the authoritative interface, imposes intrinsic semantic constraints on response selection.
-Requirements such as finiteness of responses, termination of resolution, cacheability over bounded time intervals, and restriction to observable inputs collectively curtail the expressive power of any query-time selection mechanism.
-Together, these requirements bound authoritative response selection to a well-defined semantic class, independent of how particular realizations implement, encode, or expose such behavior.
-Although each requirement is individually familiar to practitioners, their combined semantic consequences—particularly expressive boundedness and irreversibility—have not been previously formalized.
+A key observation underlying this work is that authoritative DNS response selection is not an open-ended design space.
+At the authoritative interface, the DNS protocol imposes semantic constraints including finiteness of responses, RRset atomicity, totality of resolver-visible behavior, termination, cacheability over bounded time intervals, and restriction to resolver-visible query context and authoritative candidate data.
+Although each requirement is familiar in isolation, together they constrain different components of the semantic model and determine the admissible input domain, outcome space, and class of response-selection functions.
+The resulting function class is induced by DNS protocol semantics and is independent of how any particular realization implements, encodes, or exposes the behavior.

-This paper makes that boundedness explicit and treats it as a first-class semantic invariant.
-We formalize authoritative response selection as a class of DNS-admissible functions mapping query context and answer metadata to resolver-visible outcomes.
-We show that this class admits a small, compositional basis, and that diverse authoritative realizations can be modeled as restricted algebras over that basis.
-This perspective enables principled reasoning about equivalence, expressiveness, and approximation across heterogeneous response-selection realizations, grounded directly in DNS protocol semantics rather than implementation detail.

-The argument proceeds as follows. \autoref{sec:constraints-and-resp-selection} identifies and justifies a set of semantic constraints imposed by the DNS protocol at the authoritative interface, derived directly from the DNS standards.
-These constraints bound the class of admissible observable behaviors independently of any particular realization. \autoref{sec:formal-model} formalizes authoritative response selection under these constraints as a class of DNS-admissible functions and establishes that this class is expressively bounded. \autoref{sec:concrete-realizations} introduces a compositional basis sufficient to represent all such functions and characterizes the resulting semantic space. \autoref{sec:algebraic-structure} models concrete realizations as restricted algebras over this space, capturing the limits imposed by their invariants and admissible compositions. \autoref{sec:realizations-as-algebraic-relations} examines the consequences of moving between such algebras, including exact equivalence, semantic collapse, and principled approximation.
-Finally, \autoref{sec:implications-and-consequences} synthesizes these results and discusses their implications for equivalence, portability, and semantic honesty across heterogeneous authoritative DNS realizations.